Smock Alley Theatre: Second building (1735)

+A new theatre was opened in December 1735 to a design of the architect Michael Wills in a Georgian style.

 In the time between the demolition of the original theatre and the construction of its replacement, a new theatre had opened in Aungier Street and it managed to wrestle the title Theatre Royal from Smock Alley for a time.
 In 1745 Thomas Sheridan, godson of Jonathan Swift, took on the role of manager of Smock Alley and Aungier Street.
 He made many improvements and reclaimed the title Theatre Royal for Smock Alley.
 By 1750 the Aungier Street theatre had closed down.
 Sheridan was not only the director of the theatre, he was also a playwright and strove to improve audiences at the theatre by cleaning up the neighbourhood in which it stood.
 At the time there were many unsavoury taverns and alehouses as well as many establishments of ill repute that Sheridan successfully petitioned to have closed down in favour of more wholesome and decent businesses.
-This change in the area encouraged more noble people to again return to the theatre and it once again thrived.
+This change in the area encouraged more noble people to return to the theatre and it once again thrived.

 Benjamin Victor was an Englishman who originally visited Ireland in an effort to extend his textile business, but that did not prove profitable, and he eventually gave it up.
 On 11 October 1746, Victor settled with his family in Dublin as treasurer and deputy manager to Sheridan at the Smock Alley Theatre.
 The theatre was for some years fairly successful; but about 1753 Sheridan was at variance with a portion of the theatre-going public, and for two years Victor and John Sowdon, a principal actor in the company, took over its management.
 On 15 July 1755 Sheridan returned to Dublin, and Victor resumed his old position.
 Eventually, the theatre was closed on 20 April 1759, and Victor returned to England.
 The theatre later reopened, being active until 1787, but Victor did not return - having become involved with the Drury Lane Theatre in his native London.